 This course helps students prepare for Microsoft's Technology Associate (MTA) certification.
-Students who matriculate into specific DeVry University programs may receive 6 college credits through an articulation agreement with DeVry University.
 Select students will be given the opportunity to sit for the MTA certification exam.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.